-- 295 4.2.3.
-Multi-sectoral and Distributional Impacts using CGE Modelling - 296 This study uses a recursive dynamic CGE model, which is an extension of the International Food - 297 Policy Research Institute (IFPRI)'s standard static model (Lofgren et al., 2002; World Bank, - 298 2008) widely applied to study climate change impacts on Ethiopia's economy (e.g., World Bank, - 299 2008; Arndt et al., 2011; Robinson et al., 2012; Gebreegziabher et al., 2015).
-A CGE model is a - 300 representation of the interactions between producers and consumers in the economy.
-It tracks the - 301 selling of goods from households to firms, the selling of factor services from households to firms - and the investment expenditure arising from household savings (Yu et al., 2013). - The CGE model takes as inputs factor endowments (amount of labor, land, and capital), sector - 304 productivity and updated country-specific data on production and consumption.
-The outputs of - 305 the CGE model include production by sector, income by household group and other which are - 306 not examined in this study (international trade, public accounts).
-More details on the CGE model - 307 used in this study are provided in Appendix B. - The values of the variables and parameters in the CGE model are drawn from the 2009/10 - 309 updated version of the 2005/06 Ethiopian Social Accounting Matrix (SAM) constructed by the - 310 Ethiopian Development Research Institute (EDRI, 2009).
-This SAM is a representation of all the - 311 transactions and transfers between agents in Ethiopia.
-It records all economic transactions taking - 312 place in a given year, for multiple sectors, representative households, and commodities amongst - 313 other factors. - The Ethiopian Social Accounting Matrix (SAM) is a comprehensive, economy-wide data - framework, representing the economy of the nation and also consistent with macro- to micro- - accounting framework based on Ethiopia's national accounts, the 2004/05 Household Income, - Consumption, and Expenditure Survey (HICES) and other data.
-The SAM is disaggregated into - 318 113-activities (i.e., 77 in Agriculture, 24 in industry, 11 in service, and a mining sector), 64- - 319 commodities, 16-factors, 13-households, and 17-tax (8 indirect commodity taxes and 9 direct - 320 taxes) accounts.
-The SAM also has government, saving-investment, inventory, and rest of the - world accounts to capture all income and expenditure flows. - Households are disaggregated into poor and non-poor according to their income compared to the - absolute poverty lines for 2009 and 2010, which are approximately 2590 birr per year (EDRI, - 324 2009).
-Following the Ethiopian SAM, households are further categorized into five types: (i)
+4.2.3.
+Multi-sectoral and Distributional Impacts Using CGE Modelling

+This study uses a recursive dynamic CGE model, which is an extension of the International Food Policy Research Institute's (IFPRI) standard static model (Lofgren et al., 2002; World Bank, 2008) widely applied to study climate change impacts on Ethiopia's economy (e.g., World Bank, 2008; Arndt et al., 2011; Robinson et al., 2012; Gebreegziabher et al., 2015).
+A CGE model is a representation of the interactions between producers and consumers in the economy.
+It tracks the selling of goods from households to firms, the selling of factor services from households to firms and the investment expenditure arising from household savings (Yu et al., 2013).

+The CGE model takes as input factor endowments (amount of labor, land, and capital), sector productivity and updated country-specific data on production and consumption.
+The outputs of the CGE model include production by sector, income by household group and other which are not examined in this study (international trade, public accounts).
+More details on the CGE model used in this study are provided in Appendix B.

+The values of the variables and parameters in the CGE model are drawn from the 2009/10 updated version of the 2005/06 Ethiopian Social Accounting Matrix (SAM) constructed by the Ethiopian Development Research Institute (EDRI, 2009).
+This SAM is a representation of all the transactions and transfers between agents in Ethiopia.
+It records all economic transactions taking place in a given year, for multiple sectors, representative households, and commodities amongst other factors.

+The Ethiopian Social Accounting Matrix (SAM) is a comprehensive, economy-wide data framework, representing the economy of the nation and also consistent with macro- to micro-accounting framework based on Ethiopia's national accounts, the 2004/05 Household Income, Consumption, and Expenditure Survey (HICES) and other data.
+The SAM is disaggregated into 113-activities (i.e., 77 in Agriculture, 24 in industry, 11 in service, and a mining sector), 64-commodities, 16-factors, 13-households, and 17-tax (8 indirect commodity taxes and 9 direct taxes) accounts.
+The SAM also has government, saving-investment, inventory, and rest of the world accounts to capture all income and expenditure flows.

-325 highland cereal producing areas, (ii) highland other crops producing areas, (iii) drought prone 326 areas, (iv) pastoral areas and, (v) urban areas (EDRI, 2009).
-The urban and highland cereal and 327 other crops producing households are mostly located in the upper reaches of the basin to the 328 south-west, whilst pastoralists and drought prone households are mostly located in the 329 downstream part (north-east) of the basin.
-330 Although the CGE and SAM represent the whole economy of Ethiopia, their application to 331 estimate results at the basin level is justified for the following reasons.
-First, the productivity 332 shocks inserted in the CGE model are generated using basin-level data only and are weighted 333 using the share of agricultural commodities produced in the basin.
-Second, the basin accounts for 334 about 30% of Ethiopia's GDP and contains all the five household types included in the Ethiopian 335 SAM.
+Households are disaggregated into poor and non-poor according to their income compared to the absolute poverty lines for 2009 and 2010, which are approximately 2590 birr per year (EDRI, 2009).
+Following the Ethiopian SAM, households are further categorized into five types: (i) highland cereal producing areas, (ii) highland other crop producing areas, (iii) drought prone areas, (iv) pastoral areas and, (v) urban areas (EDRI, 2009).
+The urban and highland cereal and other crop producing households are mostly located in the upper reaches of the basin to the south-west, while pastoralist and drought prone households are mostly located in the downstream part (northeast) of the basin.

+Although the CGE and SAM represent the whole economy of Ethiopia, their application to estimate results at the basin level is justified for the following reasons.
+First, the productivity shocks inserted in the CGE model are generated using basin-level data only and are weighted using the share of agricultural commodities produced in the basin.
+Second, the basin accounts for about 30% of Ethiopia's GDP and contains all the five household types included in the Ethiopian SAM.
 Third, they are the best and only available mathematical tools to study the economic response to rainfall shocks and climate change in this basin.